Meizel/Ubuntu_Snapdragon_X5-HP_EliteBook-840_G3/README.md

 This is the shell script to connect the snapdragon as A modem.

-Safe the file in your root directory.
+Safe the file in your /bin directory.

 ```sh
 #!/bin/bash